xiaoxin-zhang/xiaoxin-zhang.github.io/_pages/about.md

 ---

 Hi, I am a Ph.D. candidate in Economics at the University of Southern California.
-My research focuses on public economics, health economics and the economics of aging.
+My research focuses on public economics, health economics, and the economics of aging.
 I am on the 2025-2026 job market.